-In connection with this opinion, we have examined and are familiar with originals or copies, certified or otherwise identified to our satisfaction, of (i) the Registration Statement relating to the Common Stock, as filed with the Securities and Exchange Commission (the "Commission") on August 4, 1995 under the Act, as amended by Amendment No. 1 thereto filed with the Commission on September 1, 1995 and by Amendment No. 2 thereto filed with the Commission on September 20, 1995 (as so amended, the "Registration Statement"); (ii) the United States preliminary prospectus dated September 1, 1995; (iii) the International preliminary prospectus dated September 1, 1995; (iv) the Restated Certificate of Incorporation of the Company, (the "Charter"); (v) the Amended and Restated By-Laws of the Company, (the "By-Laws"); (vi) the form of the United States Underwriting Agreement to be entered into by the Company, the Selling Stockholders, Lehman Brothers Inc., PaineWebber Incorporated, Morgan Stanley & Co.
+In connection with this opinion, we have examined and are familiar with originals or copies, certified or otherwise identified to our satisfaction, of (i) the Registration Statement relating to the Common Stock, as filed with the Securities and Exchange Commission (the "Commission") on August 4, 1995 under the Act, as amended by Amendment No. 1 thereto filed with the Commission on September 1, 1995 (as so amended, the "Registration Statement"); (ii) the United States preliminary prospectus dated September 1, 1995; (iv) the International preliminary prospectus dated September 1, 1995; (iv) the Restated Certificate of Incorporation of the Company, (the "Charter"); (v) the Amended and Restated By-laws of the Company, (the "By-Laws"); (vi) the form of the United States Underwriting Agreement to be entered into by the Company, the Selling Stockholders, Lehman Brothers, Painewebber Incorporated, Morgan Stanley & Co.
 Incorporated and Schroder Wertheim & Co.
-Incorporated (the "U.S. Underwriting Agreement"); (vii) the form of the International Underwriting Agreement to be entered into by the Company, the Selling Stockholders, Lehman Brothers International (Europe), PaineWebber International (U.K.) Ltd., Morgan Stanley & Co.
-International Limited and J. Henry Schroder & Co.
-Limited (the "International Underwriting Agreement," and together with the U.S. Underwriting Agreement, the "Underwriting Agreements") and (viii) resolutions of the Board of Directors of the Company and its Pricing Committee relating to, among other things, the issuance and sale of the Common Stock and the filing of the Registration Statement.
-We have also examined such other documents as we have deemed necessary or appropriate as a basis for the opinion set forth below.
+Incorporated (the "U.S. Underwriting